nixworks/public/news/2009/07/17/README.md

 ##### Brazil
 ### [ Brazil complains of 64 containers with over 1,400 tonnes of British used condoms, syringes and rotting nappies located in three of the country's ports. ](/news/2009/07/17/brazil-complains-of-64-containers-with-over-1-400-tonnes-of-british-used-condoms-syringes-and-rotting-nappies-located-in-three-of-the-coun.md)
-_Context: British, Brazil_
+_Context: Brazil, British_

 ##### South Africa
 ### [ Two journalists from South Africa and the United Kingdom are due in court after being allegedly attacked and then arrested while filming seal hunters in Namibia. ](/news/2009/07/17/two-journalists-from-south-africa-and-the-united-kingdom-are-due-in-court-after-being-allegedly-attacked-and-then-arrested-while-filming-se.md)
-_Context: South Africa, British, Namibia_
+_Context: South Africa, Namibia, British_

 ##### Hong Kong
 ### [ Hong Kong appoints a new chief executive of the Hong Kong Monetary Authority. ](/news/2009/07/17/hong-kong-appoints-a-new-chief-executive-of-the-hong-kong-monetary-authority.md)